thienkimtranhoang/tp/docs/UserGuide.md

 A: Yes!
 You can use the `update-expense` or `delete-expense` commands to modify or remove an expense entry.
 Similarly, you can use `delete-income` to remove an income entry.

 ---
+## Data & Privacy
+Budgetflow stores your data **locally** in a secure file.
+No data is uploaded online.
+You can clear all data with the `reset` command (if implemented).

+---

 ## Command Summary
 | **Command**                                                                                                           | **Description**                                                          |